Should a Disciplinary Procedure Continue After an Employee Resigns?

 If they have given notice, you should continue with the disciplinary.
 If this leads to a gross misconduct decision, you are then able to dismiss the employee without notice.
 In this case, the reason for terminating their employment will be documented as gross misconduct rather than the employee resigning.

 If your employee has resigned with immediate effect, it’s unlikely that you need to continue with the disciplinary procedure.
-Despite this, it’s important to keep any notes you’ve taken so far as it may help you in the future if you need to defend any claims at an Employment Tribunal.
+However, it’s important to keep any notes you’ve taken so far as it may help you in the future if you need to defend any claims at an Employment Tribunal.

 Seeking Support